Former deputy jailer indicted for rape

 On Tuesday, November 28, Jennifer Ross, 36, was indicted by a Knox County grand jury for an offense that allegedly occurred in August 2014.
-The indictment stated that Ross “acted alone or in concert with others committed the offense of Rape in the Third Degree by engaging in sexual intercourse” while she was “in a position of authority.”
-Details are still unclear as to where the offense occurred.
+The indictment stated that Ross “acted alone or in concert with others committed the offense of Rape in the Third Degree by engaging in sexual intercourse” while she was “in a position of authority” with an inmate at the Knox County Detention Center.

 The content you are trying to view is available only to subscribers.
 Please log-in or go to Register to subscribe today!